ZTiKnl/sara/README.md

 It runs in Node.js on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
 It has some internal commands, but can be extended through a self-made plugin system

-**Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way**
+~~Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way~~
-Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string
+~~Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string~~
-The functionality is there and ready, just not joined together yet
+~~The functionality is there and ready, just not joined together yet~~
-In the future there will be an option to choose wether to write speech commands to the command line for editing, or immediately process them as they are
+~~In the future~~ **there** ~~will be~~ **is** an option to choose wether to write speech commands to the command line for editing, or immediately process them as they are
+This option is currently hidden away in hearing.js, but will be in the commandline arguments and config.json soon.

 **Voice output is functional, but not connected to responses**
 All output is currently sent to the prompt, NOT to the voice module